olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 </table>

 > [!IMPORTANT]
-> SeeedStudio Wio-E5 boards use the SX126x/STM32WLE chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware providing the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).
+> SeeedStudio Wio-E5 boards use the SX126x/STM32WLE chipset and are only compatible with SX126x/STM32WLE and LR1121 hardware; they are incompatible with SX127x hardware which uses the '19 Hz 7x' mode (Frsky R9 system and ELRS 900 MHz gear)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

 ## SeeedStudio Wio-E5 Mini dev Board ##